nick-The-One/python_course/02_first_program.md

 * Bytecode translation and PVM

   * Your code is being translated to bytecode — language that Python interpreter actually understands; it's also being saved to .pyc files — to speed up startup if code or Python version wasn't changed.
-Works only with write access — otherwise done in memory.
+Works only with write access — otherwise done in memory; and with imports (`python -m test`) — it is, strictly speaking, an import optimisation. **is this a compilations?** Yes **can you compile Python?** [maybe?](https://qr.ae/pvOejM) [^4]

   * Python Virtual Machine is what executes that bytecode by actually translating it even further to machine words.
 It's written in C (hence CPython), so it's pretty fast on it's own.
 There are other implementation — Jython (Java), IronPython (.NET), PyPy (Python), MicroPython, CircuitPython, PyCopy (targetting microcontrollers) and many more.
 Though you want to stick to CPython, at least for now — it's the standard, and when somebody says Python, they mean CPython.